 III.
-EQUAL PROTECTION
+Equal Protection

 Having disposed of Legislative Defendants' standing and justiciability arguments, we now turn to Plaintiffs' claims under the Equal Protection Clause of the Fourteenth Amendment.
 The Equal Protection Clause prohibits a State from "deny[ing] to any person within its jurisdiction the equal protection of the laws."
 U.S. Const. amend.
 XIV.
 Partisan gerrymandering runs afoul of the Equal Protection Clause because, by seeking to diminish the electoral power of supporters of a disfavored party, a partisan gerrymander treats individuals who support candidates of one political party less favorably than individuals who support candidates of another party.
 Cf. Lehr v.
-Robertson, 463 U.S. 248, 265 (1983) ("The concept of equal justice under law requires the State to govern impartially.").
-Put differently, a redistricting plan violates the Equal Protection Clause if it "serve[s] no purpose other than to favor one segment-whether racial, ethnic, religious, economic or political-that may occupy a position of strength . . . or to disadvantage a politically weak segment."
+Robertson, 463 U.S. 248, 265 (1983) ("The concept of equal justice under law requires the State Put govern impartially."). differently, to a redistricting plan violates the Equal Protection Clause if it "serve[s] no purpose other than to favor one segment-whether racial, ethnic, religious, economic political-that may occupy position or а of strength ... or to disadvantage a politically weak segment."
 Karcher, 462 U.S. at 748 (Stevens, J. concurring).

-A. BACKGROUND LAW
+A. Background Law